anayanapalli/anayanapalli.github.io/src/content/posts/notes-on-management.md

 When promotions are misaligned, the consequences are not limited to the individual.
 Strong performers notice.
 Trust erodes slowly.
 And over time, the organization loses both credibility and capability at the same time.

+"When you promote the wrong employee, you create a bad employee and lose the good ones."

 ---

 **Role fit is more than capability**